sunilvashist/Attendance-Tracker-cuims.in-/README.md

 8. requests

-7.wheel All modules needs to be imported first before starting project
+7.wheel All modules need to be imported first before starting project

 Python 3.6 should be installed and set as virtual/ main environment.

 Prerequisite :

 python basic syntax Oops concept for better understanding.
-After successful implementation , it would send you the attendance summary through email.
+After successful implementation, it would send you the attendance summary through email.
-There are many functions to add for future scope.
+There are many functions to add to future scope.